exatel/libnetflow9/README.md

 ### Creating the decoder ###

-Netflow is a stateful protocol - in order to decode a packet you might need to have some of the previous packets, which contain templates for decoding.
-You feed the library Netflow packets, and it caches the templates and keeps them in memory.
+NetFlow is a stateful protocol - in order to decode a packet you might need to have some of the previous packets, which contain templates for decoding.
+You feed the library NetFlow packets, and it caches the templates and keeps them in memory.
 In libnetflow, the object that holds these templates is called `nf9_state`, and it is created by the function `nf9_init()`.